brianfrankcooper/YCSB/redis/README.md

 ## Quick Start

-This section describes how to run YCSB on MongoDB.
+This section describes how to run YCSB on Redis.

 ### 1. Start Redis